IOCCC image by Matt Zucker

 Please avoid this specific individual guideline, if it at all possible.

 We DISLIKE C code with trailing control-M’s (\r or \015) that results in compilation failures.
-Some non-Unix/non-Linux tools such as MS Visual C and MS Visual C++ leave trailing control-M’s on lines.
-Users of such tools should strip off such control-M’s before submitting their entries.
+Some non-UNIX/non-Linux tools such as MS Visual C and MS Visual C++ leave trailing control-M’s on lines.
+Users of such tools should strip off such control-M’s before submitting their submissions.
 In some cases tools have a “Save As” option that will prevent such trailing control-M’s being added.

 One should restrict libcurses to portable features found on BSD or Linux curses.